mattcg/language-tags/README.md

 Get a subtag by type.
 Returns the subtag matching `type` as a `Subtag` object otherwise returns `null`.

 A `type` consists of one of the following strings: 'language', 'extlang', 'script', 'region' or 'variant'.
-To get a 'grandfathered' or 'redundant' type tag use `tags.check(tag)`.
+To get a 'grandfathered' or 'redundant' type tag use `tags(tag)`.

 ```
 > tags.type('zh', 'macrolanguage');